SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Experiments

-We next attempt to combine $5$ or $6$ proxy tasks together, considering the most promising options.
-However, the results indicate significant performance drops when jointly optimizing the framework on $5$ or more tasks.
+{\bf Introducing more tasks.} We next attempt to combine five or six proxy tasks together, considering the most promising options.
+However, the results indicate significant performance drops when jointly optimizing the framework on five or more tasks.
+Although adding $T_5$ and $T_6$ separately improves performance (as mentioned above), their combination does not seem to achieve the same gains.
 Our first assumption for explaining the lower results is that the backbone needs a higher capacity to cope with the larger number of tasks.
 We tried to increase its capacity, without obtaining any performance gains.
 We also tried to use a separate backbone for each task, which seems to be somewhat useful, but not enough to surpass our best performing combination of tasks ($T_1$, $T_2$, $T_3$ and $T_5$).
+Another explanation for the poor results with five tasks or more is that some combinations of tasks depending on different loss functions and loss magnitudes are simply harder to optimize jointly.

+{\bf When to introduce adversarial reconstruction.} We underline that task $T_5$ is not introduced right from the beginning, as the network needs some time to converge on the other tasks before adversarial training is enabled.
+As confirmed by Figure~\ref{fig:epochs}, it is worth waiting for a few epochs before enabling task $T_5$, the optimal starting point being epoch $5$.